shanep/makefile-project-starter/docs/onyx.md

 ## Accessing Onyx off Campus

 - If you are off campus, first log in to the [VPN](https://docs.google.com/document/d/1dkMJf3NyVHfU60B-3RvWq_TBn4uyeF8g5PyjZCz2mUU/edit?usp=drive_link)
-- Then you can use ssh as normal `ssh yourname@u.boisestate.edu@onyx.boisestate.edu`
+- Then you can use ssh as normal `ssh yourname@onyx.boisestate.edu`

 ### Troubleshooting